heeyupchung/Pokemon-API/README.md

-# Pokemon-API
+# Pokémon-API
- A Pokemon team builder app that uses information from the PokeAPI.
+ A Pokémon team builder app that uses information from the PokeAPI.